Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Methodology

 \section{Methodology}

 In this section, we first formulate the problem of human behavior simulation in the context of web-based shopping.
 We then present the design of our proposed RL framework, \oursit, tailored specifically for simulating human behavior in this setting.
+Although user persona and explicit intention can influence human behavior, such information is neither collected nor observable in real-world e-commerce logs, nor can it be reliably reconstructed from HTML content or clickstream sequences.
+Crucially, the objective of our task is not to infer latent psychological states, but to model how real users behave given the same observable environment.
+Since human behavior is inherently non-deterministic, the goal is not to predict a single ``correct'' action; rather, it is to learn the \textbf{distributional tendencies} that characterize real user decision-making.